• Home

 My Mother’s Day Adventure and Blessings

-May 15, 2012 by Sherri Leave a Comment
+May 15, 2012 By Sherri

 On Mother’s Day, Wayne and I picked up some Texas Roadhouse “to go” and took it to my mom’s to enjoy.
 Then, we took her for a short drive.
 She hasn’t been out of the house for many months, except to go to doctor appointments or the hospital.